blackflux/lambda-monitor/README.md

 4) Configure your copied `STAGE.yml` files with the appropriate tokens.
 All tokens are optional and need to be removed if they are unused.
 5) Run `sls deploy --stage=STAGE` for each stage

+If you decide to uninstall, simply run `sls remove --stage=STAGE`

 *Important:* Currently subscription updates are on a timer.
 So it can take up to an hour until your logs are all subscribed correctly.
 If you want to accelerate this you can manually execute the subscribe function.

 ### Configure Rollbar (Optional)